SunflowerGolem/sunflowergolem.github.io/_projects/sunset-secrets.md

     text: "women 35+"
 ---

-[Sunset Secrets](https://doudougames.ru/){:target="\_blank"} is a mobile story-based match-3 game in the detective genre in a modern setting for the preferred audience of women 35+ choosing emotionally enriching and light mood narratives.
-Unfortunately, after two years of development the project was closed for reasons beyond my control.
+[Sunset Secrets](https://play.google.com/store/apps/details?id=com.PuzzlePoint.SunsetSecrets){:target="\_blank"} is a mobile story-based match-3 game in the detective genre in a modern setting for the preferred audience of women 35+ choosing emotionally enriching and light mood narratives.

 ![image-left](/assets/images/projects/sunset-secrets-image-1.jpg)

 _All images are used for learning purposes from open sources, all copyrights for the images belong to their respective authors._

+## Gameplay

+{% include video id="HceBiBUA_e0" provider="youtube" %}

 ## What I did